Cookieless web analytics and can Google Analytics work without cookies?

 Turns out, counting IP addresses is not much less accurate than using cookies.
 And not having to show a cookie banner is a worthwhile trade off for many sites.

-Try Plausible Analytics cookie-free stats
+Try Plausible Analytics for cookie free analytics

 You can sign up for a free 30-day trial here.
 By using Plausible Analytics you can keep your website fast loading and your visitor experience free from distractions and annoying prompts.